-The use or possession of cellular phones, Personal Digital Assistants (PDA's) or any other mobile electronic communication device is prohibited during any state-level career development event.
+The use or possession of cell phones, personal digital assistants (PDAs), or any other mobile electronic communication device is prohibited during any state-level career development event.
 Any violation of this rule by any team member will result in total team disqualification.

-FFA members participating in career development events that require the use of calculators may only use non programmable/graphing calculators that do not have the ability to communicate with other calculators.
-Calculators will be screened prior to the start of a CDE for acceptability.
+FFA members participating in career development events that require the use of calculators may only use non-programmable/graphing calculators that do not have the ability to communicate with other calculators.
+Calculators will be screened prior to the start of a career development event for acceptability.
 Students caught using data stored on a calculator or communicating with other calculators will result in a total team disqualification for the event.

-Any member found cheating in any state-level career development event will result in total team disqualification for that event.
+Any member found cheating in any state-level career development event will result in total team disgualification for the event.

-The North Carolina FFA Association, in keeping with the FFA mission and purposes, does not permit the use of tobacco products at any FFA facility or at any FFA activity.
+The North Carolina FFA Association, in keeping with the FFA mission and purpose, does not permit the use of tobacco products, e-cigarettes, vapes, or Juuls at any FFA facility or at any FFA activity.

-At the North Carolina FFA State Convention, participation in more than one FFA CDE event is permitted as long as events are not being held concurrently and no special previsions are required to facilitate participation with the exception that parliamentary procedure and public speaking and parliamentary procedure and Creed speaking which are held concurrently will allow dual participation and special provisions for flighting.
+At the North Carolina FFA State Convention, participation in more than one FFA career development event is permitted as long as events are not being held concurrently and no special provisions are required to facilitate participation with the exception that parliamentary procedure and public speaking, and parliamentary procedure and creed speaking, which are held concurrently will allow dual participation and special provisions for flighting.